 “I’m already sold, woman.
 Let’s go.”

 Estelle laughed.
 “Let me just grab my jacket.
 It gets so nippy here in the evening.
 I bet you didn’t have to deal with that in Vegas.”

 “It’s actually a misconception that it’s always hot there.
 In the summer, you’re right.
 It’s not cold.
 But in the winter, the temp can drop pretty low after sunset.”

 “Huh, I wouldn’t have suspected.
 I’ve never been.”

 Iona jarred as if Estelle had pushed her back.
 “Wait, you’re kidding me!
 You’ve never even done the whole ‘weekend in Vegas’ thing?”

 “Nope, I can’t say that I have.
 After my family moved from the east coast to the west coast, I’ve never left the western seaboard.
 Been to Oregon and Washington, but not anywhere else.”

 Estelle shook her head and grinned.

 “Well, all the really fun Tahoe stuff is on the Nevada side anyway.
-Okay, so if we become friends, I think I have to make sure you get a ‘weekend in Vegas’ experience,” Iona said.
+Okay, so one of these days you have to make sure you get a ‘weekend in Vegas’ experience,” Iona said.